IdentityPython/SATOSA/doc/README.md

 2. The **SAMLMirrorFrontend** module mirrors each target provider as a separate entity in the SAML metadata.
 In this proxy this is handled with dynamic entity id's, encoding the target provider.
 This allows external discovery services to present the mirrored providers transparently, as separate entities in its UI.
-The following flow diagram shows the communcation:
+The following flow diagram shows the communication:

    `SP -> optional discovery service -> selected proxy SAML entity -> target IdP`